-If your Champagne says Blanc de Blanc, it means the Champagne was made of only Chardonnay.
+If your Champagne says Blanc de Blanc, it means the Champagne was made from 100% Chardonnay.

 Chardonnay is said to be “made in the cellar” because it is possible to alter the original flavor tremendously during the winemaking process with the use of oak.

-While Chardonnays from colder regions can have very high acidity, most Chardonnays have a much lower level of acidity.
+While Chardonnay from colder regions can have very high acidity, most Chardonnays have a much lower level of acidity.

 The California winery, Wente is famous for their Chardonnay clone originally from Burgundy.
 The clone is now called the Wente clone, and almost 80% of all American Chardonnay vines can trace their origin back to this clone.